guerrinoservices/influencer-opportunity-finder/PRIVACY_POLICY.md

 1. Introduction

-This Privacy Policy describes how Influencer Opportunity Finder (“we,” “us,” or “our”) collects, uses, and protects information when you use our browser extension (the “Extension”).
+This Privacy Policy describes how Influencer Opportunity Finder ("we," "us," or "our") collects, uses, and protects information when you use our browser extension (the "Extension").

 By using the Extension, you consent to the data practices described in this policy.